 - Prolonged restraining can result in significant stress to the animal which consequently will affect the research.

-- Handling of the animals should take into consideration their innate behavior.
+- The handling of the animals should take into consideration their innate behavior.

 Batzri S and Catravas G (1988).
 Inhibition of gastric secretion in guinea pig by relatively low dose ionizing radiation.
 Proc Soc Exp Biol Med.
 189(2):255-60.